If anyone can help, or has suggestions, please get in touch here.

 No archaeology has been done in Milton Abbas parish in the 20th century, except from exploratory trenches near the Abbey by the Royal Commission on Historical Monuments in the 1950’s.
 With all the modern techniques now available there are ample opportunities for non-invasive surveys.

 Metal detecting: we know that detectorists are around because they have been seen, and one object has been reported to the County Finds Officer.
 It would be great to be in touch with them.

 We would like to develop a history trail for visitors and walkers.
 We have the information (not least from Chris Fookes’ guide book), but it would be great if a walker could develop a trail.

-We have no idea what the weather was like in the second half of the 18th century.
+Thanks to Pamela we now know exactly what the weather was like in the second half of the 18th century.
 We have historical average monthly temperatures and rainfall.
 For example it has been suggested that the lake failed to fill after about 1780 because of a series of dry years.
 Now we can discover if this was true.
 We know that the prices of grain fluctuated during the years of war with France, but how did the weather affect agricultural production from 1750 – 1830?
 There are many incidents in the Overseers of the Poor Books e.g. extra payments for wood, high mortality, which we can now correlate with hard winters or wet summers.